convertersystems/opc-ua-client/README.md

     }
 ```
 ### Releases
+v1.3.0 Depreciated Subscription base class in favor of ISubscription interface to allow freedom to choose whatever base class you wish for your view models.

 v1.2.0 Client, Subscription and Channel class constructors have new optional arguments.
 Corresponding property setters are removed to prevent changes after construction.
 Fixed some threading issues: Subscription's publish on thread pool, viewmodel's update on dispatcher thread.

 v1.1.0 Simplified Subscription base class to automatically subscribe for data change and event notifications when constructed, re-subscribe if the server reboots, and un-subscribe when garbage collected.

 v1.0.0 First commit.
 Includes UaTcpSessionChannel for 'opc.tcp' servers.
 Supports security up to Basic256Sha256.
 Automatically creates self-signed X509Certificate with 2048bit key.

 [1]: robot6.jpg